 The term "risk assessment" often means different things to different people, and is a source of great debate in healthcare organizations and among security professionals.
 It's the first thing regulators will ask for when they're auditing or investigating a breach.
-So, let's look at the critical elements of a risk assessment, as well as some risk assessment best practices.
+So, let's look at the critical elements of a risk assessment, as well as some

 Identify risks.
 In order to be considered a risk assessment, the process must be able to identify risks to the security and privacy of protected health information.
 This is where a risk assessment differs from an audit.
-An audit will look at a set of rules, usually an organization's policies, then
+An audit will look at a set of rules, usually an organization's policies, then test the system for compliance with the set of rules.
+A good risk assessment will identify all foreseeable security risks.

 Quantify risks.
 Once a risk is identified, it needs to be quantified.
 A common measure of risk is a simplified equation where risk = value × threat × probability.
 "Value" is the potential costs associated with a particular loss or event.
 It can include replacement costs for assets, fines, civil penalties, notification costs, litigation costs, reputation loss and revenue loss.
 "Threat" is the existence of a vulnerable asset combined with the existence of a mechanism capable of exploiting the vulnerability.
 "Probability" is the likelihood that the threat will exploit the vulnerability.
 This is the part of the equation that leads to the most debate, as there isn't a great deal of data out there to base probability on.